minghai/MikuMikuSequencer/README.md

 This web app supports both JSON score files and MSQ files for Mario Sequencer for Windows.
 Just drag and drop MSQ files, they will be concatinated, and you can save it as one JSON file.
 Please number files such as file1.msq, file2.msq .... fileN.msq.
-If you want to change the tempo in the middle of the music, separate files, drag and drop all, then player will remain the tempo of each score and change the tempo automatically.
+If you want to change the tempo in the middle of the music, separate files, specify diffent tempo for each one, save them all as different files, drag and drop all, then player will remain the tempo of each score and change the tempo automatically.

 You can use # and b for semitones.
 Just push Shift and Ctrl key while you left click.

-Feel free to make your local clone.
+Feel free to make your local clone of this repository.
-You can use this appli without internet after download them all.
+You can use this app without internet after download them all.

 (Do you know Mario Composer file format?
 Or can you contribute that for me? :-)